 Sapporo Snow Festival

-– one of the most popular festival in Japan during winter.
+– one of the most popular festivals in Japan during winter.
 Millions of visitors are expecting to witness this (matsuri) festival every year.

 The 3rd largest island in Japan.
 A mountainous island where one active volcano is located- the Mount Aso.
 Hot springs are also be enjoyed on this island.
 Very rich and famous in historical events and natural beauty.
 To get here, you can either ride via airplane, train, bus or boat.